 Some families find themselves in a position where the parents cannot agree on much of anything.
 This is unfortunate given that summer camp offers many advantages for children and experiences that cannot be replicated elsewhere.
-On the other hand, a parent may have a gym it reasons for opposing summer camp attendance for their child.
-I would like to spend some time in today's blog post discussing the issue of summer camp and what can happen when you and your co-parent disagree about whether or not to send your child to camp during the summer months.
+On the other hand, a parent may have gym reasons for opposing summer camp attendance for their child.
+I want to spend some time in today's blog post discussing the issue of summer camp and what can happen when you and your co-parent disagree about whether or not to send your child to camp during the summer months.

-Divorced or separated families experience disagreement regarding whether a child can attend camp
+Divorced or separated families experience disagreement regarding whether a child can attend camp.

-Look to your court orders to begin your analysis
+Look to your court orders to begin your analysis.

-Joint custody in relation to summer camp attendance
+Joint custody with summer camp attendance

 From the perspective of the summer camp, many camps use custody forms with regularity.
-These forms would include provisions that require you and your co-parent to agree that it is acceptable for the child to attend that camp for a specific period of time.
-For separated parents, it is likely that the camp would want you all to agree ahead of time who is to provide transportation for the child, which parent would be contacted in the event of an emergency and who would be paying for the camp and its activities.
+These forms would include provisions that require you and your co-parent to agree that it is acceptable for the child to attend that camp for a specific time.
+For separated parents, the camp would likely want you all to decide ahead of Time to provide transportation for the child, which parent would be contacted in an emergency, and who would be paying for the camp and its activities.